-Not only is that a lot of potential money wasted on marketing, but that’s also a lot of time.
+Not only is that a lot of potential money wasted on ineffective marketing, but that’s also a lot of time.
 And during that time, your competitors could be getting discovered by the very customers you’re trying to attract!

 With a strong Go-To-Market (GTM) plan, you are able to implement, organize, execute, and adjust your marketing strategy with intention and purpose.